 - Kosher salt: Just a pinch.

-- Almond flour: I use blanched finely ground flour in this recipe.
+- Almond flour: I use superfine almond flour.
 I don't recommend using a coarse almond meal.

 Variations